baldwin-agency/magento2-module-magento-216-image-resize-migration-helper/README.md

 ### Changes in Magento 2.1.6

-Magento 2.1.6 tries to address this problem, by making sure all possible resizd images are  being generated when saving a product, or when running `bin/magento catalog:images:resize`.
+Magento 2.1.6 tries to address this problem, by making sure all possible resized images are being generated when saving a product, or when running `bin/magento catalog:images:resize`.
 This is mostly correct (except for a new bug [reported by @airdrumz](https://github.com/magento/magento2/issues/9276#issuecomment-295691637), but that's beside the question).
 2.1.6 also disabled resizing images on the frontend, since in theory, you shouldn't need to do this any longer, since all images should already exist before loading a page.

 The other big change, is how Magento creates the directory structure as to where the images are being stored in the filesystem.
 Before 2.1.6, this used to be something like: `pub/media/catalog/product/cache/1/image/642x829/e9c3970ab036de70892d86c6d221abfe/`, where the directory structure contained a storeview id, the type of the image, the resolution and a hash of some parameters thrown together, which should make the hash unique for every different manipulation you can perform on a certain image (rotation, bg color, watermark, ...)
 In 2.1.6, this path changes to something like: `pub/media/catalog/product/cache/054cdce737e4fd5dce52bb5ae351a76f`.
-So the only thing that remains in the directory structure is a hash of a bunch of parameters, including resolution, type of image, width & height, and so on, ...
+So the only thing that remains in the directory structure is a hash of a bunch of parameters, including type of image, width & height, watermarks, and so on...

 ### Problems when upgrading to 2.1.6